kylefantastic/phase-1/week-1/tracking-changes-reflection.md

 # 1.5 Tracking changes

 #### How does tracking and adding changes make developers' lives easier?
-Tracking and adding changes make developers' lives easy because it gives them more control on their projects by allowing to keep track of what happens and what happened.
+Tracking and adding changes make developers' lives easy because it gives them more control on their projects by allowing to keep an eye on what happens and what happened.
 This comes super handy If a developers needs to access or restore a previous version of the project if the current one is broken.
 For those reasons, it's also a safe way to prevent for loosing data for human computing errors.

 #### What is a commit?
 A commit is a command `git commit` that is used to record changes to the repository.
 After you have staged the content you want to snapshot with the `git add` command, you run `git commit` to actually record the snapshot.
-Git records your name and email address with every commit you make, then, running `git status` should return `nothing to commit (working directory clean)`
+Git records your name and email address with every commit you make, then, running `git status` should return `nothing to commit (working directory clean)`.

 #### What are the best practices for commit messages?
 1. Use a short summary (50 characters or less).
 2. Use imperative forms of verbs.
 "Add typeface" and not "Added typeface" or "Adds typeface".
 3. Use native paragraphs and line behaviors, don't add more than one blank line.
-4. Don't abuse bullet-points, stick up using the correct markup/markdown.
+4. Stick up using the correct markup/markdown.
 5. Use a hanging indent.

 #### What does the HEAD^ argument mean?